Youngchul-Shin/Youngchul-Shin.github.io/_pages/publications.md

 * Two-stage Robust Optimization Approach for Integrated Supply Chain with Hybrid-dark Stores
 * Flexible Material Handling System for Multi-Load Autonomous Mobile Robots in Manufacturing Environments: A Hierarchical Reinforcement Learning Approach
 * An Efficient Algorithm for Skyport Location Problem with Choice-based Demand Model
-* Uncertain demurrage and detention decisions in hinterland container management
 * New Mathematical Formulation for Idle OHT Vehicle Repositioning: Maximization of Repositioning Success Probability
 * An Efficient Algorithm for Void Fills Insertion in E-commerce Parcel Boxes: A Smart Packaging System
 * Scenario Decomposition Approach for Mobile Multi-Agent Monitoring under Failure